-McCollam Elementary School has a very detailed, comprehensive school safety plan that outlines protocols, systems, and procedures in the event of any/all emergencies.
+Adelante Dual Language Immersion Academy has a very detailed, comprehensive safety plan that outlines protocols, systems, and procedures in the event of any/all emergencies.
 The plan also contains the yearly safety goals as determined by the students, staff, and parents.
-The safety plan is developed by the McCollam Safety Committee before it is presented annually to the Alum Rock Union Elementary School District Board of Trustees for approval.
-The revised plan was approved in December 2011.
-The Safety Plan and drill procedures are reviewed during the year with all staff.
+The safety plan is developed by the Adelante Safety Committee before it is presented to the Alum Rock Union Elementary School District Board of Trustees for approval on an annual basis.
+The plan was last approved in December 2011.
+The safety plan and drill procedures are reviewed during the year with all staff.
 Safety alerts are shared with all staff as needed throughout the school year.
 In addition, all required drills are calendared and completed, and the results are shared with the staff.
-The McCollam School Safety Plan has a comprehensive, enforceable, and continuous behavior policy, set of rules and regulations, dress code policy, set of protocols for safety/emergency drills, tardy policy, attendance policy, referral policy, non-discriminatory policy on student rights and responsibilities, campus security policy, harassment policy, conflict management policy, Internet safety policy, and an intervention policy.

 All visitors are required to check-in at the school office.
 Fire drills and disaster procedures are specifically outlined and regularly updated and practiced.
 Safety programs include drug awareness, personal safety, and personal growth.
 To ensure a safe environment, the district provides extra yard duty supervisors, and all yard duty supervisors and school staff maintain a welcoming but controlled campus environment.
-The school grounds and playground are safe because they well supervised by staff before, during, and after school.
+The school grounds and playground are safe because they well-supervised by staff before, during, and after school.